Æ

 • During this part of the exam additional family members are welcome in the room and a “live” ultrasound of the baby will be shown to everyone at the same time.

-• The ultrasound technologist will make every effort to image the baby’s gender.
+• The ultrasound technologist will make every effort to view the baby’s sex (genitals).

 • Once the image is taken it will be sent to the radiologist for review.

-• If the radiologist decides that there is enough information to accurately disclose gender it will be put into the final report.
+• If the radiologist decides that there is enough information to accurately determine sex it will be put into the final report.

 • Your doctor/midwife will be able to give you this information.

-• Depending on your baby’s position and development, the technologist may not be able to determine gender with any degree of certainty.
-Please realize that this is not the intent of the exam.
+• Depending on your baby’s position and development, the technologist may not be able to determine sex with any degree of certainty.
+Please realize that determining sex is not the intent of the exam.

-• The technologist will NOT disclose the gender to you at the time of the exam.
+• The technologist is not permitted to disclose the sex to you at the time of the exam.

 Obstetrical Ultrasound – High Risk